aws-powertools/powertools-lambda-python/docs/core/event_handler/bedrock_agents.md

 	--8<-- "examples/event_handler_bedrock_agents/src/getting_started_output.json"
 	```

-!!! note "It's important to include a `description` for each API endpoint because it will improve the understanding Amazon Bedrock has of your actions"
+!!! note "It's required to include a `description` for each API endpoint and input parameter.
+This will improve the understanding Amazon Bedrock has of your actions."

 ### Validating input and output